-A few years ago I had the opportunity to travel to Guaduas, one of the Colombian cultural cities, with some friends to take photos there.
-One of my companions had an SD card failure and we spent at least an hour looking for a store to buy a new card.
+A few years ago I had the opportunity to travel to Guaduas, one of the Colombian heritage towns, with some friends to take photos there.
+One of my friends had an SD card failure and we spent at least an hour looking for a store to buy a new card.

 Doesn’t cost a lot, doesn’t take up a lot of space, but the benefits of the additional security are enormous.
-I therefore recommend always having a replacement with you.
+I, therefore, recommend always having spare SD cards with you.

 Batteries or rechargeable batteries